SchwarzIT/onyx/apps/docs/src/basics/iconography.md

 ![Image](/assets/icons-stroke-1.png)

 The distance between parallel strokes is at least 2px.
-There are a few exceptions which occurs when the icon is complex or has a certain density of line
+There are a few exceptions which occurs when the icon is complex or has a certain density of line.

 ![Image](/assets/icons-stroke-2.png)